nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/ElectronicLabNotebooks.md

 1. Take advantage of ARC's version control system
 2. ARC: structured ELN backup
+3. Just like an ELN, the ARC can parallel your lab work
-3. Daily routine: Export protocol to the ARC of the respective project
+4. Daily routine: Export protocol to the ARC of the respective project
+   1. Things are often "work in progress"
+   2. ARC allows to "end-of-day-dump" your protocols into a subdir

 ## Outlook